bongiozzo/musica_mustdie/output/band_houwitser.md

 # Houwitser

+(Dutch death metallers)

-Дискография
+## Дискография

-"Death But Not Burried" 1999, Death Metal
+### "Death But Not Burried" 1999, Death Metal

+1. Intro
+2. Dead's A Fact
+3. Shredded To Pieces
+4. Terror Legion
+5. Sixtynineher
+6. Monkey In Control
+7. Raveshing Chaos
+8. D.P.W.
+9. Sliced And Diced
+10. War, Blood And Honey
+11. Fistful Of Vixen
+12. Worlds Parasites
+13. Support Satan
+14. Trip Of Fire
+15. I Shape The Suffering

-"Embrace Damnation" 2000, Death Metal
+### "Embrace Damnation" 2000, Death Metal

+1. Onslaught Of Hate
+2. Feeding On Fools
+3. Embrace Damnation
+4. Catenated
+5. Stabbing Overdose
+6. Command Respect
+7. Vile Amputation
+8. Feel The Consequence
+9. Unholy Orgasm
+10. Leeches Come
+11. Consuming Cadavers
+12. Mentally Mutilated

-"March To Die (EP)" 2001, Death Metal
+### "March To Die (EP)" 2001, Death Metal

-"Rage Inside The Womb" 2002, Death Metal
+### "Rage Inside The Womb" 2002, Death Metal

+01. Slaughter Confession
+02. Nailing The Torso
+03. Score Of Corpses
+04. Gutted In The Gutter
+05. A Bite Of A Diseased Rat
+06. Rage Inside The Womb
+07. Vengeance Needs Blood
+08. Unleash The Fury
+09. 37 Stabwounds
+10. Exposed To Poison

-"Damage Assessment" 2004, Death Metal
+### "Damage Assessment" 2004, Death Metal

+1. Liquidate The Venomous
+2. Parasomy
+3. Paradise To Purgatory
+4. Damage Assessment
+5. Clean To The Bone
+6. Skineater
+7. Mean And Malice
+8. Hunger For The Feast

-"Bestial Atrocity" 2010, Death Metal
+### "Bestial Atrocity" 2010, Death Metal

+01. Bestial Atrocity
+02. Devoured Cunt
+03. Conviction Through Torture
+04. Sledgehammer Redemption
+05. Vision Of Blood
+06. Hatred Vindicated
+07. Shredded To Pieces
+08. Lynch The Cancer
+09. The Lingering Death
+10. Flayed, Beheaded And Quarted
+11. Demolish The Deformed

 ## Отношения с другими группами